wsbctechnicalblog/wsbctechnicalblog.github.io/content/back-to-basics-oss.md

 > ![Pipeline status](/images/back-to-basics-oss-1.png)
 >

-Moreover, the drift and sprawl of pipeline configuration snowflakes complicates reuse and inflates support and maintenance overheads and cst of ownership.
-Analogous to architectural blueprints, our standardized pipeline templates—both generic and application-specific—facilitate the swift and uniform creation of countless delivery pipelines.
+Moreover, the drift and sprawl of pipeline configuration snowflakes complicates reuse and inflates support and maintenance overheads and cost of ownership.
+Analogous to architectural blueprints, our standardized pipeline templates — both generic and application-specific — facilitate the swift and uniform creation of countless delivery pipelines.
 This approach champions:

 - **Consistency**: Using predefined pipeline templates, we ensure uniformity across our delivery processes.
 This consistency minimizes errors and discrepancies, fostering predictability and reliability in our software delivery lifecycle.
 - **Standardization**: Standardized pipeline blueprints establish a common framework for development teams to follow.
 This alignment streamlines collaboration, simplifies onboarding of new team members, and enhances overall efficiency by reducing the need for custom solutions.